Can You Put Metal Roof Over Shingles?

 Steps to Install a Metal Roof Over Shingles

-1. Inspect the Shingles: Make sure they’re flat, secure, and in good condition.
+1. Inspect Existing Shingles: Confirm they’re flat, secure, and in good condition.

-2. Add Furring Strips: These are wooden strips that create a gap between the shingles and the metal roof.
-This helps with ventilation and prevents moisture buildup.
+2. Add Furring Strips: Wooden strips create a gap between shingles and metal, improving ventilation and preventing moisture issues.

-3. Install the Metal Roof: Attach the metal panels to the furring strips using screws or fasteners.
+3. Install Metal Panels: Attach the panels to furring strips using appropriate screws or fasteners.

 Final Thoughts